10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. One teammate should `fork` the [react-basic-starter](https://github.com/10-3-pursuit/react-basic-starter) and all other teammates should clone that teammates repo.

-1. The frontend application should be successfully deployed to the web using netlify.com.
-To enable page refreshing, you will need to add an extra file called \_redirects.
-Please take a look at the [Netlify Deployment Resources](https://github.com/10-3-pursuit/10-3-resources/blob/main/netlify-deployment.md) for the solution, explanation and resources.

 1. Your frontend repository should have a readme.md file with:

    - User Stories